Posted: Jan 10, 2014 8:11 AM

 RAPID CITY, S.D.
-(AP) A fund set up to help South Dakota ranchers in the wake of an early October blizzard that killed tens of thousands of animals has surpassed $4 million.
+(AP) A fund set up to help South Dakota ranchers in the wake of an early October blizzard that killed thousands of farm animals has surpassed $4 million.

-The Rancher Relief Fund has received money from more than 5,000 donors in all 50 states.
-It recently got a boost of more than half a million dollars when Sturgis-based First Interstate Bank bought 33 calves that were then sold at auction barns in the Dakotas, Wyoming, Montana, Nebraska and Texas.
+The South Dakota Rancher Relief Fund has received money from more than 5,000 donors in all 50 states.
+It recently got a boost of more than half a million dollars when Sturgis-based First Interstate Bank bought 33 calves that were then sold at auction barns in South Dakota, North Dakota, Wyoming, Montana, Nebraska and Texas.

-The relief fund now totals more than $4.2 million.
-South Dakota Stockgrowers Association Executive Director Silvia Christen says she never dreamed the fund would raise so much money.
+The relief fund now totals more than $4.2 million and is still accepting donations.
+South Dakota Stockgrowers Association Executive Director Silvia Christen said she never dreamed the fund would raise so much money.

 More than 500 ranchers applied for aid by the Dec.
 31 deadline.
-Christen says more than $800,000 has been distributed so far.
+Christen told KOTA-TV that more than $800,000 has been distributed so far.